GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Results

-Beyond compilation latency, we also evaluate decoding accuracy and latency by integrating GreenPeas and Stim with Tesseract \cite{beni_tesseract_2025}, a heuristic most-likely error (MLE) decoder.
-For each of the memory experiments, we compute the logical error rate, $R$ as the fraction of samples where the decoder mispredicts the correction operator.
-Since our experiments use $d$ error correction cycles, the logical error rate per round is then calculated as

-Note that we follow Appendix B of \cite{beni_tesseract_2025} and use the short beam decoder setting for all benchmarks.
-No alternative decoder settings are considered in this work.
-We measure the mean decoding time per round of Tesseract on an AMD EPYC 9335 CPU by averaging the total execution time across $10^5$ trials and normalising the result by $d$.

-We use the logical error rates in Fig~\ref{fig:decode-results} to functionally verify GreenPeas.
-Notably, there is no degradation in logical accuracy when using correlation level $L_2$ compared to the Stim decoding hypergraph.
-We emphasise, however, that this parity is specifically confirmed for the current noise model at a strength of $p = 0.1\%$.
+Figure~\ref{fig:single-level} shows how GreenPeas decoding hypergraphs scale with code distance at fixed $p = 0.1\%$.
+For compilation time (\figref{fig:single-level}(a)), Stim and GreenPeas are directly comparable only at correlation level $L_2$, where the two tools produce equal hypergraphs up to minor differences in hyperedge weights arising from CPU versus GPU floating-point arithmetic.
+At this level, GreenPeas yields a geometric-mean speedup of $13.2\times$ over Stim; speedups for $L_0$--$L_2$ are given in~\tabref{tab:single-level-speedups}.
+For logical error rate and decoding time (Figs.~\ref{fig:single-level}(b) and (c)), GreenPeas $L_2$ and Stim remain equivalent, as shown by the overlapping curves.

-The correlation levels are primarily used to navigate the accuracy-speed trade-off.
-At lower levels, decoding latency is minimised at the expense of higher error rates.
-Conversely, higher levels yield the lowest error rates but increase latency.
-As the code distance increases, the accuracy gap between correlation levels widens, while the decoding time maintains a consistent overhead across levels.
+The correlation level controls an accuracy-speed trade-off.
+Lower levels reduce decoding latency at the cost of higher logical error rates; higher levels recover Stim-level accuracy with correspondingly higher latency.
+As the code distance increases, the accuracy gap between different correlation levels widens, whereas the corresponding gap in decoding time remains comparatively stable.